splynx/docs/files/en/payment_systems/vulacoin/vulacoin.md

 Using the payments links is the simplest way to accept payments made with credit card or bank account.
 This feature is available in the *VulaCoin* add-on to pay *Invoices* and *Proforma Invoices*.
 This provides convenience and simplicity for your customers, so the amount of on-time payments will increase.

-For example, you can add a payment link to the e-mail with the (proforma) invoice, as a result, the customer can make payment quickly by clicking onto such link instead of logging in to their *Portal* page.
+For example, you can add a payment link to the email with the (proforma) invoice, as a result, the customer can make payment quickly by clicking onto such link instead of logging in to their *Portal* page.

 To create a direct payment link, please use the patterns below: